Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: DeSSL: Unbiased semi-supervised learning

 \subsection{Is \texorpdfstring{$\hat{\mathcal{R}}_{DeSSL}(\theta)$}{ro} an accurate risk estimate?}

 Because of the connections between our debiased estimate and variance reduction techniques, we have a natural interest in the variance of the estimate.
 Having a lower-variance estimate of the risk would mean estimating it more accurately, leading to better models.
+Similarly to traditional control variates \citep{mcbook}, the variance can be computed, and optimised in $\lambda$: